KKUPC/CliNaP-M_April2022/software_installation/software_installation_README.md

 ### Data note
 In "Data Analysis" sub-folder, either from NMR or LC-MS folder, there are three data files including:
 - File ".xlsx" is the data file derived from data pre-processing
-- File "NMR intensiy.csv" and "LC-MS dataset.csv" are exported from ".xlsx"
+- File "NMR intensiy.csv" and "LC-MS dataset.csv" are exported from ".xlsx" by changing data format
+- File "NMR intensiy_Manual1.csv" and "LC-MS dataset_Manual1.csv" are the files used in manual (Module 4).
+The files have been arranged and collected information that used for data analysis in MetaboAnalyst.

 ---
 [↥ **Back to top**](#top)